apankrat/js-noisy-gradient/README.md

 Caveats:
 * Gradient stops are solid colors, specified in `#rrggbb` format.
-* Gradient stops are assumed to spaced evenly.
+* Gradient stops are assumed to be spaced evenly.
 * The gradient is vertical, as per the function name.
 * The IE is not supported.

-Pixels from the raw gradient fill are lightened up or dimmed by overlaying either pure white or pure black pixels with random alpha transparency.
+Pixels from the raw gradient fill are lightened up or dimmed by overlaying either pure white or pure black pixels with a random alpha transparency.

 The usage:

-    var nvg = new NoisyVerticalGradient(50, 400, [ '#112233', '#223344'] );
+    var nvg = new NoisyVerticalGradient(50, 400, ['#112233', '#223344'] );
     var png = nvg.render_png();
     document.getElementById('xyz').style.backgroundImage = png;

-This can obviously be simplified with some code to automatically extract `width`, 'height` and `stops` arguments from the DOM/CSS of a target element.
+This can obviously be simplified with some code to automatically extract `width`, `height` and `stops` arguments from the DOM/CSS of a target element.

 Options: